‘People Are Going to Die’ in This Election: Wisconsin Votes

 “The polling sites are going to see thousands of voters for those who didn’t have the ability to vote absentee, and yet that level of congestion jeopardizes the health of workers and other voters,” Romero said.
 “It steals the right of the elderly and those with compromised immune systems, and it discourages those without access to childcare or cars or time between work.”

-The tense situation awaiting voters, over whether it was worthwhile to risk one's health to cast an in person vote Tuesday, could be seen coming for weeks.
+The tense situation awaiting voters, who were forced to weigh whether it was worthwhile to risk one's health to cast an in person vote Tuesday, could be seen coming for weeks.
 Four states were scheduled to hold primaries on March 17 despite the coronavirus pandemic playing out in their states.
-While three still held their primaries, Arizona, Florida and Illinois, unprecedented moves by the Repubican governor of Ohio led to the state pushing back its plans to vote in person that same day.
+While Arizona, Florida, and Illinois still held their primaries, unprecedented moves by the Republican governor of Ohio led to the state pushing back its plans to vote in person that same day.

 And even though a portrait of confusion emerged from the states that went ahead with their contests as planned, Wisconsin’s Democratic Governor Tony Evers only moved in recent days to try and unsuccessfully push back his state’s primary.